Art Eggleton: Mayor of Toronto

-Member of Parliament
+Member of Parliament and Cabinet Minister

 Eggleton ran in the 1993 election in the suburban Toronto riding of York Centre, again as a Liberal, and won election.
 He was appointed to the position of President of the Treasury Board and Minister for Infrastructure in the new cabinet.

 From January 1996 to June 1997, he served as Minister for International Trade.
 Eggleton retained his seat in the 1997 election, and was appointed Minister of National Defence.
 In 1999, Eggleton supported Canada's involvement in NATO's campaign in Kosovo.

 He was re-elected again in the 2000 election, and continued as Minister of Defence, focusing on sweeping changes to the National Defence Act which implemented changes to the military justice system, including the set up of several oversight entities including the nation's first ever Military Ombudsman and a Military Police Complaints Commission.
 These entities would provide another level of conflict resolution for military members and civilian employees.
 He also improved compensation and benefits for Canadian Forces personnel and their families dedicating roughly $700 million in funding to provide housing and pay under the quality of life program.
 In November 1999, Eggleton established a new ministerial advisory board focused on gender integration and employment equity in the Canadian Armed Forces.

-During his tenure, Canada continued to contribute to international peacekeeping ventures in the Balkans, the Central African Republic, Italy and the Persian Gulf.
+During his tenure, Canada continued to contribute to international peacekeeping ventures in the Balkans, the Central African Republic, and the Persian Gulf.
 Eggleton led Canadian participation in the NATO intervention in Kosovo pushing Serbian troops out of the region.
 Eggleton at the time defended Canadian participation in the NATO air campaign stating he was convinced it was the right thing to do, citing the effects of the Serb military assault, and the mass graves containing the bodies of ethnic Albanians.
 Eggleton toured Canadian peacekeeping forces in Bosnia-Herzegovina, Macedonia, Kosovo and the Central African Republic.

 The Canadian Forces Disaster Assistance Response Team (DART) was also deployed to Honduras for the first time to aid Hurricane Mitch relief efforts.
 In addition to peacekeeping, Eggleton continued Canadian participation within the United Nations, NORAD and NATO.

 Eggleton pushed for increased procurement of equipment and the continued modernization of the Canadian Armed Forces during his time as Minister for National Defence.